Vijay Sharma (painter): Biography

+While contemporary accounts sometimes suggest that traditional Pahari miniature painting has discontinued among hereditary families, academic literature and regional historical records document the uninterrupted continuation of the region's oldest art lineage.
+According to art historian V. C. Ohri (1991), the documented roots of the Gujarati Manikanth lineage of Chamba extend back to 1589 during the reign of Raja Balbhadra Varman, establishing it as the earliest recorded continuously surviving artist family in the region.

+Research published by Sarang Sharma for Sahapedia highlights that this hereditary institution remains historically active through the lineage's living descendants in Chamba.
+Furthermore, Jagmohan Balokhra in The Wonderland Himachal Pradesh records Master Parkash Chand (Manikanth) as a living master artist actively maintaining this unbroken 470+ year family legacy of classical Chamba miniature art.

 Vijay Sharma was born on 12 September 1962 to Geetadevi and Anantram Sharma at Mohalla Ramgarh, of the district of Chamba, in the Indian state of Himachal Pradesh.
 His father, a bus driver working for Himachal Road Transport Corporation, noticed his son's penchant for drawing and sent the boy to Banares to learn painting, when he was only 15.
 Though Sharma returned from Banares after a week's stay, he continued to hone his skills under Mirza Ashgar Beg and by visiting the Bhuri Singh Museum in Chamba.
 Meanwhile, he passed Hindi Prabhakar examination and, later, secured a master's degree (MA) in History from Himachal Pradesh University, Shimla.
 After his academics, Sharma went back to Varanasi to learn miniature painting at Bharat Kala Bhawan under the tutelage of Ved Pal Sharma.
 He also attended an archaeological training camp conducted at Hampi, Karnataka by the Archaeological Survey of India in 1985.